ackyshake/vim-fist/README.md

 paste:

     cd ~/.vim/bundle
-    git clone git://github.com/ajh17/vim-fist.git

 Once the helptags have been generated, see `:h vim-fist` for usage.

-## Setup
-First, you want to make sure you have the gist command line tool setup and
-happy:

-    [sudo] gem install gist
-    gist --login

-And you're done!
-Why are you still reading this?
-Go try out the Fist of Vim™!

 ## Usage
 Only breathing is easier than using Fist of Vim.
 Nevertheless: